AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 To name a specific location on the stack, we represent its address with a new kind of `CmmExpr`: the `CmmStackSlot`.
 A `CmmStackSlot` is just an integer offset into an `Area`.
 If the `Area` is a `RegSlot`, it is a dynamic invariant that the offset must be `0`.

-Note: We don't have a virtual frame pointer in this story, but do we really need it?
-Here's a minor argument against: it requires special treatment by some analyses in Quick C--, although it might just fold away into the large set of global registers in GHC.
+Note: We don't have a virtual frame pointer in this story, but do we really want it?
+Here's a minor argument against: it requires special treatment by some analyses in Quick C-- (on the other hand, QC-- doesn't have distinguished global registers, so it might not even be an issue in GHC, which has many distinguished global registers).

 ## ToDo